rnc/nicks-shell/ansible/README.md

 After its recognised, for KDE Plasma : Audio, you may need to enter `System Settings/Multimedia/Audio and Video` and configure each audio device to prefer the dock.

+# Reinstallation Notes
+Normally Anaconda creates a user of ID 1000.
+We need that one so follow https://muffinresearch.co.uk/linux-changing-uids-and-gids-for-user/ to swap the IDs.

 # TODO

 * Consider further role refactoring using default vars, pre-task/post-task etc.